Nishant-Narsale/notes-app/README.md

 === npm start

 But it will give you an data fetching error
-As, we are not using our api yet, It is a normal json server you have to start for that insert following commands
+As, we are not using our APIs yet, It is a normal json server you have to start for that insert following commands

 === npm install -g json-server